mxsjoberg/michaelsjoberg.com/public/posts/no-bs-computer-science-curriculum.md

 - Event-driven programming language (control flow based on events)
 - Get proficient if you want to work in web development; see [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript)

-Finally; it is probably a good idea to get used to working with cloud platforms, such as AWS or Google Cloud, and notebooks, such as Jupyter (Python), which is a very popular web-based development environment for ML and deep learning.
+Finally, it is probably a good idea to get used to working with cloud platforms, such as AWS or Google Cloud, and notebooks, such as Jupyter (Python), which is a very popular web-based development environment for ML and deep learning.